chaos-polymtl/lethe/doc/source/examples/multiphysics/sloshing-in-rectangular-tank/sloshing-in-rectangular-tank.rst

 .. code-block:: text

-  python3 ../sloshing_post_processing.py . sloshing-in-rectangular-tank_Re0020.prm ``
+  python3 ../sloshing_post_processing.py . sloshing-in-rectangular-tank_Re0020.prm

 in the folder where you have ran the simulation for a given Reynolds number (20 in the above example).
 You need to ensure that the ``lethe_pyvista_tools`` module included within Lethe is in your Python path.
 For Reynolds number of 2000, a seperate post-processing script is included since the analytical solution must be calculated.

-The following table presents a comparison between the analytical results and the simulation results for all Reynolds number.
-A very good agreement is obtained for all Reynolds number, demonstrating the accuracy of the VOF solver.
+The following table presents a comparison between the analytical results and the simulation results for all Reynolds numbers.
+A very good agreement is obtained for each of them, demonstrating the accuracy of the VOF solver.

 +------+--------------------------------------+
 | Re   | Results                              |